urbanscratcher/project-minecraft-park/README.md

 May - July 2023

-A static website project for a fictional theme park, created as an assignment for a web development team.
-The focus of the project is on extracting requirements, wireframing, and designing the site from scratch using CSS and HTML, rather than on functionality implementation.
+The project focused on the planning and development process, from requirements gathering and wireframing to site design and CSS/HTML implementation.
+It emphasized user experience by efficiently organizing information based on importance and providing specific details on each page.

 ## Features

-- **Communication Focus**: This project centered around targeting specific visitors and determining how to group and place information effectively to communicate with them.
+- **Effective Communication**: The project emphasized identifying target audiences and tailoring information accordingly.
-- **Placement of Important Information**: Information is prioritized and prominently displayed at the top of the main page.
+- **Importance-based Placement**: Information was organized based on its perceived importance.
-- **Page-specific Information Segregation**:
+- **Page-specific Information Segregation**
   - **Main Page**: Provides key information.
   - **Detailed Service Page**: Offers detailed information on attractions and services.
   - **Customer Support Page**: Includes ticket information, park maps, accessibility information, and FAQs.
-- **Sitemap**: A sitemap and contact information are placed at the bottom of every page.
+- **Sitemap**: A sitemap with contact information was placed at the bottom of each page for easy navigation.

 ## Technical Focus